stefanes/tibber-graph/docs/CUSTOM_THEME.md

 # Custom Theme Action

-The `set_custom_theme` action allows you to dynamically set a custom color scheme for your Tibber Graph entity.
+The [`set_custom_theme` action](/README.md#tibber_graphset_custom_theme) allows you to dynamically set a custom theme for your Tibber Graph entity.
 This provides complete control over the visual appearance of your graph.

 > [!TIP]
 > Please do not hesitate to share your custom themes with the community by opening a pull request to get it added to the list of [built-in themes](/custom_components/tibber_graph/themes.json).

-## Usage

-See [README.md](/README.md#actions) for how to use.

 ## Theme Properties